nitroorava/Nitro-s-EEPROM-programmer/README.txt

 Use PC_TO_EEPROM as follows:
 first put the .ino on your arduino, it's based on ben's EEPROM programmer modified to take serial input.

-then put the file that you want to be written to the EEPROM in the same folder as the .exe
+then put the file (I recommend a .bin but it'll read any file and turn it into hexadecimal bytes) that you want to be written to the EEPROM in the same folder as the .exe

 then:
 Option one: